ryouy/CG_exercises/ex2_3D viewing/results.md

 ## Task2 Implement the transformations

-Followings are code I implemented instead of relying on the functions provided by the fixed-function pipeling of OpenGL.
+The following are the codes I implemented instead of relying on the functions provided by the fixed-function pipeline of OpenGL.
 <br>

 You can easily switch between OpenGL implementation and mine(keyboard input u)